 These surcharges help to keep basic exchange rates affordable to all customers who live in the state.
 Funds collected are remitted to the state utility commission.

 Please note, the Texas Universal Service Fund assessment rate has been increased from 3.3% to 24% effective August 1, 2022.
+Effective July 1, 2023 the rate has been decreased from 24% to 12%.

 The California PUC has adopted a new surcharge mechanism to fund the State’s Universal Service Public Purpose Programs.
 Effective 4/1/2023, each wireless line will be subject to a surcharge of $1.11 per month.
 Here is a link to more information about the change and what the surcharge is used to fund.